-Within 50,000 acres of well kept land, that the friend's group helps to maintain, there is a seemingly endless opportunity to view a variety of natural wonders.
+Within 50,000 acres of well kept land that the friend's group helps maintain, there is a seemingly endless opportunity to view a variety of natural wonders.

-A favorite wildlife viewing opportunity is the countless birds who utilize the refuge throughout all seasons.
-Migratory species like Cerulean Warblers, Worm-eating Warblers and Henslow's sparrows can be seen on the refuge.
+A favorite wildlife viewing opportunity is the countless birds that utilize the refuge throughout all seasons.
+Migratory species like Cerulean Warblers, Worm-eating Warblers, and Henslow's sparrows can be seen on the refuge.

-Other wildlife that inhabit the refuge are a frequent site as well.
+Plenty of other wildlife that inhabit the refuge are frequently seen as well.
 White-tailed deer are common throughout the land.
-Other mammals that offer sightings are river otters, squirrels and the occasional coyote or bobcat.
+River otters, squirrels and the occasional coyote or bobcat can also be found.
 Furthermore, Big Oaks is home to the state endangered crawfish frogs.
 Other herpetofauna on the refuge includes marble salamanders, bull frogs, southern leopard frogs, and more!

 Included in the refuge is Old Timbers Lake which is roughly 150 acres and currently home to a breeding pair of bald eagles.
 At Big Tree Point there is a wildlife observation deck built by some of our BOCS members.
 Other habitat on the refuge is wetlands that is home to beavers and wood ducks.

 Photography is permitted in any area of the Refuge the visitor is authorized to enter.